CATAPHOR/comp1202-coursework/readme.txt

 	Part 7:	The method by which config-defined Appliances are added to the House's ArrayList will never assign an Appliance incorrectly (given the config entry has its Meter listed).
-		As such, there is no need to handle Exceptions, as suggested in the specification, for incorrect Meter-type assignment.
+		As such, there is no need to handle the specific Exception suggested in specification (incorrect Meter-type assignment).

 -	RUNNING THE MAIN METHOD: